Following your passion

 That seems to be great advice until you think about it.
 What if I don’t have a passion?
 What if my passion is basketball and I’m horrible.
 No matter how much training, it’ll never happen.
 This happens more often than not.
 I’ve been searching for my passion after failing out of Pharmacy School.
 I’m not sure what it is yet but I know what it’s not.

-I think true passion come after the action.
+I think true passion comes after the action.
 It is when we’re dedicated to an action or idea.
-The hours or work involved to seeing this action or idea realized is the passion.
+The hours of work involved in seeing this action or idea realized is the passion.

 It’s what keeps us going towards that goal when you feel like giving up.
 It keeps us motivated and inspired.
 Yet, I may fail and gain little from following this.
 If you’re lucky, and your passion is basketball and you’re good at the sport then you might have a shot.

 People say to follow your passion, but I think we should follow what we’re good at doing.
 What happens when you try to follow is as a career?
 You get a long resume with a lot of different jobs as you’re trying to figure it out.
 Time goes quickly and we can never get it back.